 The semi-troglodytic dwellings, leaning against the cliffs, are also well worth a visit.

 In the 15th century, Gutenberg revolutionized the printing world with his movable-type invention.
 As it became much easier to print works, larger quantities of paper had to be produced.

 And, it was here that the little village of Couze et Saint-Front played a key role!

 13 mills were built along the River Couze to produce rag paper.

 Today, three mills carry on the paper tradition: the Larroque Mill (art paper), the Rouzique Mill(ecomuseum - visits - workshops) and the Barreaux Mill(industry-specific filter paper manufacture).

-Full range of facilities are found in Lalinde (4 km) -banks- petrol station-2 supermarket-weekly large market on thursday.
+Full range of facilities are found in Lalinde (4 km), including banks, petrol station, 2 supermarkets, and a weekly large market on Thursday.